svprakash001/TripTracker/README.md

 ### Components

-* *FusedLocationProider* to get your current location periodically woth minimum drain on battery
+* *FusedLocationProider* to get your current location periodically with minimum drain on battery
 * *Google Maps Android SDK* to display and update the map
 * **Serverless** architecture with all the functions carried out in client side.(More on this below)
-* **No-SQL Document** database is used
+* **No-SQL Document** based database is used
 * *Firebase anonymous authentication* to uniquely identify each user

 ![alt text](https://user-images.githubusercontent.com/7611872/44030386-3f3db97c-9f1e-11e8-870f-40b28576cb27.jpg)